Ashley Alexiss Shows Off Silly Side & Cleavage In Gorgeous Photo Update

 “Wine, hugs, a night out and then some sleep,” another suggested.

-Earlier this week, The Inquisitr reported that the model’s sexy side was brought out in full-force that time in a very NSFW outfit.
+Earlier this week, The Inquisitr reported that the model’s sexy side was brought out in full force in a very NSFW outfit.
 For the occasion, the beauty posed against a light pink background, matching her clothing to the backdrop in a lacy one-piece that featured lace and flower detailing throughout.
 In the caption, she showed her humor once again while tagging retailer Fashion Nova, crediting them for the outfit.